Hiokisakyh/DFlooder-1/README.md

 ```
 Step Two : Now Just Run It With command: node main.js

-# All rights are reserved to me ! please dont be kid and share this without type the rights because i will kick your ass.
+# All rights are reserved to me ! please dont be a kid and share this without typing the rights because i will kick your ass.

 # Please if you a developer edit this toolbox and make your own edition and tell me